Merit Badges

 Parents as Counselors

 A Scout may work with any registered merit badge counselor, including their parent.
 However, we strongly encourage Scouts to broaden their horizons by working with other counselors.
-If a Scout does choose to work with their parent, it is also strongly encourage that other Scouts be included rather than parents working one-on-one with just their child.
+If a Scout does choose to work with their parent, it is highly recommended that at least one other Scout be present for any instruction and/or sign-offs.

 Online Classes

-Face-to-face, real-world interaction is highly preferred to virtual classes.
-This doesn’t apply so much to counselors within our troop; is more directed at online merit badge services.
-We generally discourage the use of these paid services.
-We highly discourage use of these services for Eagle-required badges.
+Face-to-face, real-world interaction is highly preferred to virtual classes (this applies less to counselors within our troop).
+Fee-based online merit badge services are generally discouraged and use of these paid services for Eagle-required badges is highly discouraged.

 Merit Badge Fairs